boazbk/crypto/lec_12_lattices.md

 Perhaps the simplest structure to consider is the task of solving linear equations.

-Pretend that we didn't know of Gaussian elimination,^[Despite the name, [Gaussian elimination](https://goo.gl/3HNb5U)  has been known to Chinese mathematicians since 150BC or so, and was popularized in the west through the 1670 notes of Isaac Newton.] and that if we picked a "generic" matrix $A$ then the map $x \mapsto Ax$ would be hard to invert.
+Pretend that we didn't know of Gaussian elimination,^[Despite the name, [Gaussian elimination](https://goo.gl/3HNb5U)  has been known to Chinese mathematicians since 150BC or so, and was popularized in the west through the 1670 notes of Isaac Newton, more than 100 years before Gauss was born.] and that if we picked a "generic" matrix $A$ then the map $x \mapsto Ax$ would be hard to invert.
 (Here and elsewhere, our default interpretation of a vector $x$ is as a _column_ vector, and hence if $x$ is $n$ dimensional and $A$ is $m\times n$ then $Ax$ is $m$ dimensional.
 We use $x^\top$ to denote the row vector obtained by _transposing_ $x$.)
 Could we use that to get a public key encryption scheme?